-Development that would have an adverse effect on Scheduled Monuments or a significant adverse effect on the integrity of their settings shall not be supported unless there are exceptional overriding circumstances.
+Development that would have an adverse effect on Scheduled Monuments or on their settings shall not be supported unless there are exceptional overriding circumstances.
 When exceptional circumstances have been satisfactorily demonstrated, impacts on the Scheduled Monument or its setting should be minimised and mitigated.